BrianPugh/belay/docs/source/Package Manager.rst

 list
 ~~~~
-The ``cache list`` command will list all the items Belay is currently caching.
+Lists all the items Belay is currently caching.

 .. code-block:: bash